nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 3. Set fitness goals.
 4. Visualise their training progress.

-The NAPFA score sheet used for this chatbot can be found here:
-This guide will bring you through the various features of FitTrackCLI, and how to utilise them!
+The NAPFA score sheet used for this chatbot can be found [here](https://www.dunmansec.moe.edu.sg/files/pe_napfa.pdf) This guide will bring you through the various features of FitTrackCLI, and how to utilise them!